Birth of the Symphony. Händel to Haydn

 Richard Egarr (conduction & harpsichord)

-This album was recorded some years ago by Richard Egarr together with the Academy of Ancient Music has an ambitious goal and, for once, it is happily realized, even if the subject is so wide that it cannot be exhausted here.
+This album was recorded some years ago by Richard Egarr together with the Academy of Ancient Music has an ambitious goal and it achieves it, even if the subject is so wide that it cannot be exhausted here.
 The purpose is retracing the birth of the symphony through music, presenting compositions by Georg Friedrich Händel, Franz Xaver Richter, Johann Wenzel Anton Stamitz, Wolfgang Amadeus Mozart and Franz Joseph Haydn.

 The first composition is the symphony from Händel’s Saul, when the symphony was still closely linked to the opera or to the oratory and existed in function of that.
 This is a classical symphony in four movements, related to the sonata da chiesa, the French suite and the baroque concert.
 The orchestration is brilliant and allows the wind to show off.